makmn1/BC-CISC-3140-Lab-3-AWK/README.md

 ## Usage

 Run this command in the root directory of the repository to build the project.
-A text file called "pokemon_stat_report.txt" will be created in your reports directory.
+A text file called "my_pokemon_stat_report.txt" will be created in your reports directory.

 ```bash
 make -f ppb.mak